cityjson/cjdb/README.md

 Default: False

-`-o, --overwrite`
-Overwrite the data that is currently in the database schema.
-Warning: this causes the loss of what was imported before to the database schema.

-Default: False

 `-u, --update-existing`
 Check if the object with given ID exists before inserting, and update it if it does.
 The old object will be updated with the new object’s properties.